grimme-lab/xtb_docs/source/setup.rst

 Unfortunately, this might be outdated, therefore, you should refer to the man-pages distributed with the ``xtb`` program.
 Please check for the man-pages of ``xtb(1)`` and ``xcontrol(7)``.
+There is also an online documentation, but you already now that one, of course.

 The Verbose Mode
 ----------------